shreddy-pk/pkbot/README.md

-# Intigrate Hubot with jenkins
+# Integrate Hubot with jenkins

 Initialy we have to maintain this code into our Github repository. for this we can directly Fork the code from https://github.com/vishnu4b3/pkbot in to our github account and add your github repository URL in jenkins file insted of https://github.com/vishnu4b3/pkbot.git.
 It will clone the data on the docker host.